Baby Sleep Coaching Orange County | The Parenthood Project Book a Sleep Clarity Call

 Where they arrive after the container

-• Real, organized sleep—rest that holds, not just a one-night fix
+• Real, organized sleep — rest that holds, not a one-night fix

-• A clear grasp of where their child is now and where they're going next
+• A clear grasp of where their child is now and what's coming next

 • A baby who needs less of them to fall asleep, but still trusts them to be there

-• Tools to keep refining as their child grows—through teething, travel, regressions
+• Tools to keep refining as their child grows — teething, travel, regressions

 • Confidence reading their own baby's physiology and nervous system